joelgriffith/navalia/docs/_docs/Chrome/screenshot.md

 category: Chrome
 ---

-The `screenshot` method takes an optional single argument: a file-path (absolute) of where to save the screenshot.
+The `screenshot` method takes an optional single argument: a css-like selector of the element you want to capture.

-If no filepath is supplied the method will return a `Buffer` of `base64` encoded data.
+It returns a `base64` encoded buffer of the result.

 > The screenshot method generates a png file.